aptitudetechnology/Aventory/README.md

-# Awia for Nurseries
+# Awia Inventory

-Awia for Nurseries is a web application to help nurseries manage their plant and product inventory, create and manage invoices, and view reports.
+Awia Inventory is a web application that integrates with popular accounting platforms like QuickBooks Online and Xero.
+It makes the task of managing inventory on your nursery or other business simple and easy to approach.

 ## How to get on the Sponsor list
 Make one significant contribution for free.
 That's it.